| |

 brick banding forming almost an arcade on each

-cycling around this curiously remote area of East
+for anyone cycling around this curiously remote

 |